1962 Pacific typhoon season: Typhoon Lucy

 A surge from the westerlies into MPT which was followed by cut-off low formed on November 24, while a depression formed downstream.
 This kind of formation is not unusual, both Typhoons Carla and Dinah formed in the same way.
 The system strengthened into Tropical Depression Eighty-Six near Koror on November 25 and strengthened into Tropical Storm Lucy on the same day.
 Strengthening occurred slowly, as Lucy did not gain typhoon status until November 27.
 That same day, Lucy made landfall in the Philippines as an 80 mi/h typhoon.
 Lucy kept moving west and peaked at 115 mi/h, as a Category 3 typhoon on November 29.
 Lucy made landfall in the Philippines and southern South Vietnam on November 30.
 Lucy dissipated in the Strait of Taiwan on December 1 from cold air and land interaction.
 The Japan Meteorological Agency ceased advisories that same day.

 Five people were killed, with $5 million (1962 USD ($37.4 million (2011 USD)).
-Winds of 60 mi/h were felt Cebu City Airport when Lucy passed over the area.
+Winds of 60 mi/h were felt at the Cebu City Airport when Lucy passed over the area.